magnesj/ResInsight/docs/ResultInspection.md

 Visibility of the docking widows can be controlled from the <b>Windows</b> menu.
 </div>

-## Result Info information
+## Result Info

-Clicking cells will display slightly different information text based on the case type as described in the following tables:
+Clicking cells will display slightly different information text based on the case type as described in the following tables.

-### Eclipse model
+### Eclipse Model

 Geometry      | Description
 --------------|------------